dwhensley/simple-kalman/README.md

 ## The Kalman Filter

-All demos run the same [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) model.
-The model is linear, scalar, and does not include control inputs (*e.g.*, a `B * u` term).
-The same terse variable names are used in all language demos and reflect the general mathematical components of the Kalman Filter:
+All demos run the same [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) model applied to a noisy sinusoid over a single period.
+The linear Kalman filter model operates only on scalar input and does not include control inputs (*e.g.*, a `B * u` term).
+The same terse variable names are used in all language demos and reflect the general mathematical components of the Kalman Filter.
+These names make more sense for a general non-scalar model where they represent vectors and matrices than the scalar case here.
+Nonetheless, we use them here for consistency.

 - `x`: State variable (in this case, just a scalar).
 - `P`: *A posteriori* estimate of variance.
-- `A`: The state transition/physics forward model.
+- `A`: The state transition/physics forward model (again, in this case, just a scalar value).
 - `H`: The observation model.
 - `Q`: Variance for the process noise.
 - `R`: Variance for the observation noise.

 The Kalman filter is implemented with a stateful `struct` in each language and a two-step process to evaluate the output of the filter given a new observation.
-This common split -- first `predict` and then `update` -- is reflected in two separate functions.
+This common split -- first `predict` and then `update` -- is reflected in two separate functions, called serially by `advance`.